 - Remove from the oil, and set on a paper towel to drain excess oil.

 - Repeat until all pieces have been fried.

 For best results serve immediately after frying.

-If you have leftover steak fingers, keep them in an airtight container in the fridge for up to 2 days.
+If you have leftovers, store them in an airtight covered container in the fridge for up to 2 days.

-The sauce can be made ahead of time 1-2 days and should be stored in the fridge in an air tight container until ready to serve
+The sauce can be made ahead of time 1-2 days and should be stored in the fridge in an airtight covered container until ready to serve

 Eileen's Tip: Be sure to marinate the beef.
 The buttermilk is a great tenderizer and adds a fabulous level of flavor to the whole recipe.

 - We don't add salt to the buttermilk marinade because we enjoy the overnight method of marinating for a nice tangy flavor addition to the beef.

 - Salt can pull out the moisture from an overnight marinade therefore, I prefer adding it to the flour mixture for dredging the beef.

 - We love a crispy crunchy exterior so a double dredge is our preferred method.
 You can do a single dredge of the flour mixture with delicious results.